Yes, it’s true. It’s just as I predicted – QBO Recurring Transactions with both credit card and e-check recurring payments is available.

 Step 5 – Automate Customer Email

-Step 6 – You Customer's Sales Receipt for Recurring Payment
+Step 6 – Your Customer’s Sales Receipt for Recurring Payment

 Payment Option Set-up Specifics

 Depending upon the payment option you select, you have some additional details you’ll need to capture as part of this process.
 Let’s look at each option specific setup requirements.